Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/ios-sdk.md

 ### tvOS and watchOS

-This SDK work with tvOS and watch OS apps.
+This SDK works with tvOS and watch OS apps.
 To begin, follow the same setup instructions for iOS apps.

 !!!note
      tvOS apps don't have persistent storage (they only have temporary storage), so for tvOS the SDK is configured to upload events as soon as they're logged.